coopengo/coog-admin/README.md

 - redis: launches redis (client and server) from a docker image
 - postgres: launches postgres (client and server) from a docker images
 - sentry: runs sentry (server and workers) from a docker images.
-This could link to redis and postgres docker conntainer or points to other servers (depending on configuration).
+This could link to redis and postgres docker container or points to other servers (depending on configuration).
 Default is link to Docker.
 - coog: runs coog (workers, batch).
 It links to redis and postgres based on configuration
 - nginx: launches nginx as a reverse proxy and load balancer for Coog
-    - a commented configuration example is provided [here][https://github.com/coopengo/coog-admin/blob/master/config/nginx.conf]
+    - a commented configuration example is provided [here](https://github.com/coopengo/coog-admin/blob/master/config/nginx.conf)
-    - this could be overriden is `/usr/local/coog/nginx.conf`
+    - this could be overridden is `/usr/local/coog/nginx.conf`

-## Usecase
+## Use case

-Coog is based on Tryton and it has [its own fork ][https://github.com/coopengo/trytond] of the ERP to support horizontal scalability.
+Coming soon.